-Jean Hailes for Women's Health is led by Chief Executive Officer Dr Vanda Fortunato and comprises three business units:
+Jean Hailes for Women's Health is comprised of three business units:

-The Jean Hailes Translation, Education and Communication (TEC) Unit is unique in its ability to work alongside clinicians and researchers to translate latest findings into user-friendly, practical information and provides best practice practical guidelines.
+The Jean Hailes Education & Knowledge Exchange (EKE) Unit is unique in its ability to work alongside clinicians and researchers to translate latest findings into user-friendly, practical information and provides best practice practical guidelines.
 Areas of responsibility include the website, media, fact sheets, educational programs for the community and health professionals and events such as webcasts and seminars.
-The TEC Unit also includes:
+The EKE Unit also includes:

 The role of the Jean Hailes External Relations team is to enhance communications and build relationships with diverse stakeholders outside the organisation.
 It undertakes high-level strategic activities to promote the mission and objectives of Jean Hailes, and supports external engagement with Jean Hailes through program funding and other activities.